Dedollarisation: Reaction

 Evidence from economics researcher Jonathan Hartley published in June 2023 shows that the US dollar share of central bank reserves, global debt securities, and foreign exchange trading are unchanged since the 2022 Russian invasion of Ukraine and sanctions of Russian reserve assets.
 In the case of central bank reserves, the US dollar share of central bank reserves is 10% higher as of July 2023 than it was in the early 1990s.

 In April 2023, Brazilian President Luiz Inácio Lula da Silva strongly criticized the prevailing dominance of the dollar.
 In a speech delivered from a podium adorned with the flags of Brazil, Russia, India, China, and South Africa, collectively known as the BRICS nations, he urged the largest developing economies to collaborate and propose an alternative currency to replace the greenback in international trade.
 President Lula da Silva questioned the decision-making process that led to the dollar becoming the primary trade currency after the abandonment of the gold standard.

 On May 24, 2023, IMF Managing director Kristalina Georgieva stated that "We don't expect a rapid shift in reserves because the reason the dollar is a reserve currency is because of the strength of the US economy and the depth of its capital markets."

 On June 6, 2023, JP Morgan stated that "De-dollarization is evident in FX reserves where USD share has declined to a record as share in exports declined, but it is still emerging in commodities."

 On July 11, 2023, S&P Chief Economist Paul Gruenwald stated that "The U.S. (dollar) will continue to be a leading world currency, (but) it will no longer be the dominant world currency."

+During the 2026 Iran war, Harvard economist Kenneth Rogoff criticized Operation Economic Outcast as showing "signs of panic" instead of a "signal of strength" and signalling "the beginning of the end of the 'Pax Dollar' era."
+In a written interview with The Chosun Daily, he expressed his belief that the U.S. could accelerate dedollarisation in its attempt to weaponise the U.S. dollar against China, noting that the declaration of a full-scale financial war by the U.S. could make China and Europe hasten to expand their own international financial systems.
+He also highlighted the possibility of China using the Cross-Border Interbank Payment System for transactions with Iran and the likelihood of its retaliation against the U.S. with its leverage in the global supply of rare earths and the pharmaceutical sector.